As you get started using Bridge by Smartsheet, you’ll encounter different concepts and terminologies. Read on to learn more about them.

 - Data references

-With Integrations, you can connect Bridge to other systems, using them to send or receive information from and to Bridge and, some of them, to trigger workflows.
+With integrations, you can use Bridge to connect Smartsheet to other third-party systems, using them to send or receive information from and to Bridge.
+Some integrations can also trigger your workflows.

-- pull information into a workflow in real time
+- pull information into a workflow in real time, or

 - manipulate already gathered data for use in other parts of the workflow.